-BEHAVIOR / ACTION 1st Offense 2 ND OFFENSE 3 RD OFFENSE Tardy to school/class per semester (All students will start with a "clean" tardy slate at the beginning of 3 rd marking period.)
-1 st offense = three (3) tardies •One (1) detention 2 nd offense = second set of three (3) tardies •Two (2) detentions 3 rd offense = third set of three (3) tardies •Three (3) detentions •Consequences of subsequent tardies will be handled in a progressive manner.
-Tardy to school for student drivers per semester 1 st offense = three (3) tardies = •One (1) detention 2 nd offense = second set of three (3) tardies •Two (2) detentions 3rd offense = third set of three (3) tardies Loss of driving privileges for one (1) week Consequences of subsequent tardies will be handled in a progressive manner.
-Skipping class •Minimum two (2) detentions • One (1) day in-school suspension (ISS) •Two (2) days in-school suspension with parent conference • Consequences of subsequent skipping of classes will be handled in a progressive manner Leaving class •Two (2) detentions •Minimum two (2) detentions •One (1) day in-school suspension •Consequences of subsequent leaving of classes will be handled in a progressive manner.
-Leaving school without PRIOR permission and NOT returning • Two (2) days in-school suspension •Two (2) days in-school suspension and parent conference •Three or more (3+) days in- school suspension and parent conference •Out-of-school suspension Leaving school without PRIOR permission and returning • One (1) day in-school suspension • Two (2) days in-school suspension •Three (3) days in-school suspension and parent conference Skipping Detention • One (1) day in-school suspension the following day IN ADDITION to any detentions still owed • Two (2) days in-school suspension the following 2 days IN ADDITION to any detentions still owed • Two (2) days in-school suspension the following 2 days IN ADDITION to any detentions still owed and parent conference
+BEHAVIOR / ACTION 1 ST OFFENSE 2 ND OFFENSE 3 RD OFFENSE Tardy to school/class per semester (All students will start with a "clean" tardy slate at the beginning of 3"d marking period.)
+1st offense = four (4) tardies •One (1) detention 2 nd offense = three (3) additional tardies •One (1) detentions 3rd offense = Two (2) additional tardies •One (1) detention •Consequences of subsequent tardies will be handled in a progressive manner.
+Tardy to school for student drivers per semester 1st offense = four (4) tardies •One (1) detention 2 nd offense = three (3) additional tardies •One (1) detentions 3rd offense = third set of three (3) tardies Loss of driving privileges for one (1) week Consequences of subsequent tardies will be handled in a progressive manner.
+Skipping class •Minimum two (2) detentions One (1) day in-school suspension (ISS) Two (2) days in-school suspension with parent conference Consequences of subsequent skipping of classes will be handled in a progressive manner Leaving class •Two (2) detentions •Minimum two (2) detentions •One (1) day in-school suspension •Consequences of subsequent leaving of classes will be handled in a progressive manner.
+Leaving school without PRIOR permission and NOT returning • Two (2) days in-school suspension •Two (2) days in-school suspension and parent conference •Three or more (3+) days inschool suspension and parent conference •Out-of-school suspension Leaving school without PRIOR permission and returning One (1) day in-school suspension • Two (2) days in-school suspension •Three (3) days in-school suspension and parent conference Skipping Detention One (1) day in-school suspension the following day IN ADDITION to any detentions still owed • Two (2) days in-school suspension the following 2 days IN ADDITION to any detentions still owed • Two (2) days in-school suspension the following 2 days IN ADDITION to any detentions still owed and parent conference